-- 8.1 The responsibility for considering (and accepting or rejecting) Internal Audit's findings rests with management.
+- 8.1 The responsibility for considering (and accepting or rejecting) Internal Audit's findings rest with management.
 Final audit reports record the agreed plan of action, including the individual(s) responsible; the planned timescales for completion; and the evidence required by Internal Audit to verify completion of the action.
 The audit process is of little value unless action is taken to remedy deficiencies in internal control where these are identified.
 Hence, a significant part of Internal Audit's role is the following-up of progress with these action plans in line with the requirements of the Public Sector Internal Audit Standards. - 8.2 A database for recording agreed actions is maintained for this purpose.
 Services are routinely requested to provide the agreed evidence of completion for actions which are due to have been completed.
 Where actions have not been completed, an update on progress is requested along with the reason for non-completion and a revised date for completion.
-The Audit Committee is informed of all actions which have not been completed, along with an Internal Audit opinion on the acceptability or otherwise of the response received from management. - 8.3 The support of the Chief Executive, Executive Directors and Chief Operating Officer, and Senior Management Teams in ensuring that agreed actions are completed has continued during the year. - 8.4 The response to the COVID-19 pandemic impacted the completion of actions in some areas in 2021/22 and before.
-Reporting by exception to Audit Committee continued in the year, with detailed outcomes relating to two reports being provided in March 2022. - 8.5 In the Chief Internal Auditor's opinion, the procedures in place provide a sound basis for ensuring that progress against the agreed plans is exposed to the proper level of scrutiny.
+The Audit & Risk Committee is informed of all actions which have not been completed, along with an Internal Audit opinion on the acceptability or otherwise of the response received from management. - 8.3 The Chief Executive, Executive Directors and Chief Operating Officer, and Senior Management Teams have continued to ensure that agreed actions are completed during the year. - 8.4 The response to the COVID-19 pandemic impacted the completion of actions in some areas in 2022/23 and before.
+Reporting by exception to Audit & Risk Committee continued in the year. - 8.5 In the Chief Internal Auditor's opinion, the procedures in place provide a sound basis for ensuring that progress against the agreed plans is exposed to the proper level of scrutiny.

-9. THE AUDIT COMMITTEE
+9. THE AUDIT & RISK COMMITTEE

-9.1 The Audit Committee operates within an approved 'Role and Remit' and as a formally constituted Committee of the Council.
+9.1 The Audit & Risk Committee operates within an approved 'Role and Remit' and as a formally constituted Committee of the Council.
 The Committee has conducted its meetings mostly over Teams, with all meetings routinely recorded and available to view via a link from the Committee's webpage, thus ensuring a high degree of accountability for its activities.